rasmus-bn/Investigation-Reporting-Blog/README.md

 ## Methods for encoding text into features

 We mainly used<sup>2</sup> so I want to go through some of the methods that scikit-learn has available to perform this task.

-#### Label encoding

-Label encoding means identifying all unique values of a specific feature in a dataset and assigning an integer number to that value.
-Ex.
-I have a feature called color.
-In the dataset I the only unique values are 'green', 'blue' and 'red'.
-The LabelEncoder<sup>3</sup> will then assign a number from 0-3 to each of the uniqe values: 0 = red, 1 = blue, 2 = green.

-The downside of this approach is that it implies that that the colors is a sort of range where red is the smallest value and green is the greatest.
-The machine lerning algorithm only gets the numbers so it are not able to destinguish between the colors.

-Another problem with this encoding method is that the input can only be a single word.
-However we were dealing with entire sentences so this method would not allow us to pass in the data.

 #### One-hot encoding